 1) Flat or Percent - Decide whether you wish to create a flat or percent discount.

-2) Minimum Purchase - Determine the minimum purchase price (of qualifying items).
-The calculator will help here too.
-You can remove specific items from the qualifying total by visiting the OPTIONS section within a particular item's settings panel - change the Discountable dropdown menu to "NO."
+- You can remove specific items from the qualifying total by visiting the OPTIONS section within a particular item's settings panel - change the Discountable dropdown menu to "NO."

 3) Finalize Configurations - Finish up entering the final settings for the discount.
-See below for a look at the configuration panel
+See below for a look at the configuration panel, including

-- Select Custom Prompt Library from the left menu
+- Select Custom Prompt Library tool from the left menu

-- Click create new prompt and configure the prompt as you like (click HERE to read more about custom prompt creation)
+- click HERE to read more about custom prompt creation

-- A modal will appear, allowing you to connect a specific discount that you have already created to a specific answer to your custom prompt
+- A modal will appear, allowing you to connect your discount to a specific answer choice

 COUPON CODES TOOL